 Irish Christmas Ornaments

-This Belleek Irish Blessing is a simple way to bless your friends at Christmas.
+A Belleek Irish Blessing ornament is a simple way to remember your friends at Christmas.
 It also makes a nice housewarming gift, teacher gift or gift for your Irish friend.

 Irish Christmas ornaments made out of Belleek, Waterford Crystal, Connemara marble or Irish silver can be handed down as a treasured family heirloom.
 Celebrate your Irish heritage by decorating your tree with a unique Irish Christmas ornament!